-By the end of the day, HR head Nino Eloshvili came down and said that the Rustavi minibus would be late, and that those who were going to Rustavi would be leaving at 19:00.
+At the end of the day, human resources head Nino Eloshvili came down to the factory floor and said that the minibus that transported workers from Rustavi to the factory would be late and they would have to stay at the factory longer.

-Management controlled even the minibus schedule.
-We were almost entirely under their control.
-But, I would later learn a story, that would make what I had seen with my own eyes almost quaint by comparison.
+It felt like all of us, our bodies, our time, were under nearly complete and often arbitrary control.
+And yet, I would later learn a story, that would make what I had seen with my own eyes almost quaint by comparison.

-The large quantity of work her team had to do each day put enormous pressure on the workers, and Lela would take the work home or call her team and beg them to work late hours or on Sundays.
-The workers’ weren’t paid for the extra days and hours.
-Lela told me they only did it to avoid abuse from the bosses.
+The large quantity of labour her team had to do each day put enormous pressure on the workers, and Lela would take the work home or call her team and beg them to work late hours or on Sundays.
+The workers weren’t paid for the overtime.
+Lela told me they only did it to avoid abuse from management.

 Nevertheless, Lela was devoted to her job and, until that Sunday, Marina was always good to her.
-More than just any weekend, that particular day it was also Giorgoba, a Georgian holiday in honor of Saint George.
+But this weekend was Giorgoba, a Georgian holiday in honour of Saint George.
 Lela did not dare to ask her staff to come to work.

 The next day, the production manager of the cutting workshop reported her actions to Blakunova.